AICONSlab/MIRACL/docs/tutorials/workflows/ace_flow/ace_flow.rst

       -rwcv {10,25,50}, --rwc_voxel_size {10,25,50}
                               voxel size/Resolution in um for warping (default: 25) --rerun-registration TRUE/FALSE
-                              Whether to rerun registration step of flow; TRUE => Force re-run (default: false)
+                              whether to rerun registration step of flow; TRUE => Force re-run (default: false)
       --rerun-segmentation TRUE/FALSE
-                              Whether to rerun segmentation step of flow; TRUE => Force re-run (default: false)
+                              whether to rerun segmentation step of flow; TRUE => Force re-run (default: false)
+      --rerun-instance-segmentation TRUE/FALSE
+                              whether to rerun instance segmentation step of flow;
+                              TRUE => Force re-run (default: false)
       --rerun-conversion TRUE/FALSE
-                              Whether to rerun conversion step of flow; TRUE => Force re-run (default: false)
+                              whether to rerun conversion step of flow; TRUE => Force re-run (default: false)
+      --no-instance-segmentation
+                              Do not run instance segmentation (default: False).
+                              Instance seg is used to identify and label neurons in the image.
+It is useful for counting and downstream tasks.
+      --no-validate-clusters
+                              Do not validate clusters (default: False).
+Validate clusters is used to get native space statistics for each subject based on the ouput of ACE TFCE stats.

    --------------------------------------------------